-The College of New Caledonia (CNC) is deeply rooted in its region and has offered programs distinctly relevant to northern British Columbia since 1969.
-CNC offers a full range of programs in university studies, business, health sciences, and trades and technologies.
-The college has six community campuses—in Prince George, Quesnel, Burns Lake, Vanderhoof, Mackenzie and Fort St. James—spanning a region of 117,500 sq. km.
+The College of New Caledonia (CNC) is deeply rooted in its region and has always offered programs distinctly relevant to northern British Columbia.
+These include a full range of programs in university studies, business, health sciences, and trades and technologies.
+The college has six community campuses—in Prince George, Quesnel, Burns Lake, Vanderhoof, Mackenzie and Fort St. James—spanning a region of 117,500 sq. kilometres.

-Many of CNC’s campuses have breathtaking natural surroundings, making them great destinations for nature enthusiasts.
-The main Prince George campus is near Jasper National Park and the Rocky Mountains.
-Fort St. James is surrounded by rolling hills, lakes and rivers, and Burns Lake is in the heart of British Columbia’s beautiful Lakes District.
+Many of the school’s campuses have breathtaking natural surroundings, making them appealing destinations for nature enthusiasts.
+The Fort St. James campus is surrounded by rolling hills, lakes and rivers, for example, and Burns Lake is in the heart of the province’s beautiful Lakes District.

-This year, CNC began construction on culturally supportive housing for Indigenous students who come to Prince George from remote areas.
-(Twenty-three per cent of CNC’s full-time students identify themselves as Indigenous: First Nation, Métis or Inuit.)
-The college’s Aboriginal Resource Centre provides academic support, study space, computer labs and access to a cultural adviser for Indigenous students.
-An Elder is also available at the centre to support students as they pursue education.
+This year, CNC opened culturally supportive housing for Indigenous students who come to Prince George from remote areas.
+(Twenty-four per cent of CNC’s full-time students identify as First Nation, Métis or Inuit.)
+The college’s Aboriginal Resource Centre provides academic support, study space, computer labs and access to a cultural adviser.
+An Elder is also available at the centre to support Indigenous students as they pursue education.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|